 Monday 31 October, 7.00pm Stanley Hauerwas: My neighbour, my nation and the presidential election

 Stanley Hauerwas is the Gilbert T. Rowe Emeritus Professor of Divinity and Law at Duke University, North Carolina.
 He also works in medical ethics, issues of war and peace, and intellectual disability.
 He has written over forty books including The Peaceable Kingdom (1983), and Hannah’s Child: A Theological Memoir (2010).

 Monday 14 November, 7.00pm Sam Wells: My neighbours, God’s gift

-of Christian Ethics at King’s College, London.
-He has published 22 books, including academic studies and textbooks in Christian ethics, explorations of social mission, intercessory prayer and Anglican faith, and 3 collections of sermons.
-His most recent book, A Nazareth Manifesto: Being with God, is a study in ways of engaging with poverty and social disadvantage.
+Revd Dr Sam Wells is the Vicar of St Martin-in-the-Fields, and a widely-known preacher, pastor, writer, broadcaster, and theologian.
+He has published 25 books, including academic studies and textbooks in Christian ethics, explorations of social mission, intercessory prayer and Anglican faith, and four collections of sermons.
+His most recent book is How Then Shall We Live.

 The Autumn Education Programme is a lecture series which takes place on Monday evening from September-November each year.
 There are usually six or seven lectures in this series.

 Lectures are given by speakers who are highly regarded and experienced in their field and are followed by the opportunity for questions and answers.
 The lectures are FREE, open to all and no tickets are required.
 Donations to help finance the programme are welcome.
 Questions and answers will follow each talk